jshipley/HauntFurnace/README.md

 Inspired by the Create mod.
 This is a furnace variant of the "Bulk Haunting" recipes from Create.

 The haunt furnace is a standalone mod.
-It has all of the same recipes as Create, plus a few more.
+It has all of the same recipes as Create, and adds a bunch more.
 If the Create mod is installed, the new recipes will be available as bulk haunting recipes.

-REI is supported.
-JEI support may come in the future.
+Has support for Croptopia, Farmer's Delight, Charm, More Berries, and Create.

+REI and JEI are supported.